microsoft/DesktopBridgeToUWP-Samples/Samples/StoreSample/README.md

 # Store API Sample
-This sample demonstrates how to perform in-app purchases using the Windows.Services.Store API from a non-universal application (Centennial).
+This sample demonstrates how to perform in-app purchases using the Windows.Services.Store API from an application that uses the [Desktop Bridge](https://developer.microsoft.com/en-us/windows/bridges/desktop) (Centennial).
 This is done via a simple purchase workflow that uses store-managed consumables.

 **NOTE: If you are creating an application from scratch we recommend using the Windows Universal Platform.** A universal platform Store example can be found [here](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/Store).